DfX-NYUAD/GNNUnlock/README.md

     For the case of SFLL-HD, replace `AntiSAT_bench_to_graph.pl` with `SFLL_Verilog_to_graph.pl`
 ## Node Classification

 GNNUnlock requires [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT) to perform node classification (ICLR'20).
-We have used the TensorFlow implementation of GraphSAINT in all of the experiments reported in (DATE'21).
+We have used the TensorFlow implementation of GraphSAINT in all of the experiments reported in (DATE'21 and TETC'21).
 Install GraphSAINT
 ```sh
 $ git clone https://github.com/GraphSAINT/GraphSAINT.git